 - If there are pipes that run along the foundation wall, attach 1 by 2 or 2 by 4 blocks to clear them.

 - Use pressure-treated 2 by 4 lumber for the soleplate.

-- If the floor is concrete, attach the soleplate with 2-inch concrete nails, lag screws & lead anchors, or powder-actuated fasteners 16 inches on center.
+- If the floor is concrete, attach the soleplate with 2-inch concrete nails, lag screws and lead anchors, or powder-actuated fasteners 16 inches on center.
 If fastening the soleplate to a new subfloor, 10d nails are sufficient.

 Staple fiberglass blankets between the studs.
 Insulate above the top plate in the space between the floor joists.

 Adding or enlarging windows in a basement is usually more complicated than it's upstairs.
 Any opening in the foundation wall is a serious structural change that should be at tempted only with the advice of a competent architect, engineer, or builder.
-It is safer & easier to lower the sill rather than to widen the window.
+It is safer and easier to lower the sill rather than to widen the window.
 If you lower the sill the header does not have to be changed.
-Widening a window requires specialized tools & techniques & is not a casual weekend job.
+Widening a window requires specialized tools and techniques and is not a casual weekend job.
 However, you may be able to excavate for the light well or perform the finishing operations if you are not able to perform all the following steps.

 Shore up any floor joists that terminate above the new window.

 Breach’ the concrete or masonry basement wall.
-Add a header the correct size for the total floor & roof area that are bearing on it.
+Add a header the correct size for the total floor and roof area that are bearing on it.
 Install the header across the top of the window opening.

 Attach trim around the window or leave the edge of the frame exposed to be covered with wallboard.